Tybee surf instructor details shark attack, returns to the beach

 “When the call first came in, it came in over the radio and my first thought was ‘there’s no way’, shark attacks especially here are so uncommon, extremely rare,” said Matt Bowen, Tybee Island Firefighter & Life Guard.

-Bowen warns that if you see a disturbance in the water, alert those around you and find the closest life guard so that they can further monitor the situation.
+Bowen warns that if you see a disturbance in the water, alert those around you and find the closest lifeguard so they can further monitor the situation.

-“Definitely recommend exiting the water if you’re unsure of what it could be (in the water), and letting the folks around you know as well, that you believe there possibly could be a shark in the water, and also let us life guards know se we can monitor the situation and intervene if we need to,” added Bowen.
+“Definitely recommend exiting the water if you’re unsure of what it could be [in the water], and letting the folks around you know as well,” Bowen said.
+“That you believe there possibly could be a shark in the water, and also let us lifeguards know so we can monitor the situation and intervene if we need to.”

+With the help of his friend’s chest-high waders, Hot Sushi was able to get back in the water on Thursday albeit only up to his ankles.